sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 If the person who's under-performing is a CFL or a FL, the procedure is identical, apart from the fact that the decision made by the two managers will be presented to the founders and/or CEO instead.

 If the person who's under-performing is a founder or CEO, the procedure is identical, apart from the fact that the decision made by the two managers will be presented to the board of the company.
+If there's no board, and it's a fully-owned private company, and the founder and CEO is under-performing, then people will have to live with that.
+That's why boards are important.

 ## Bad behaviour is addressed